Marlin P. Strub

 Hi, I'm Marlin

-I enjoy designing, implementing, and deploying planning and control algorithms that are both theoretically sound and perform well in practice.
-I'm currently a Robotics Engineer at Gravis Robotics, where we automate heavy machinery to facilitate autonomous construction.
-Before joining Gravis, I was a Robotics Technologist at NASA/JPL, where I led the path-planning efforts for a snake-like robot called EELS and the new Mars helicopters.
+I enjoy designing, implementing, and deploying planning and control algorithms that are both sound in theory and useful in practice.
+I'm a Senior Robotics Engineer at Gravis Robotics, where I own the path- and task-planning modules for autonomous excavators.
+I also serve as the squad lead for soil-moving tasks and the deputy team lead of the autonomy team.
+Before joining Gravis, I was a Robotics Technologist at NASA/JPL, where I owned the path-planning modules for the new Mars helicopters and for a snake-like robot called EELS.

-When I'm not working with robots, I like sharing delicious food, engaging in deep conversation, and spending time in the remote outdoors.
+When I'm not working with robots, I take pleasure in sharing delicious food, engaging in deep conversation, and spending time in the remote outdoors.

 Education